One on One Jewellery Classes

 These days I teach silver jewellery classes during the week, I have a loyal band of students who come back every week to learn the basics of metal work, enamelling, etching and more.
 I love teaching these ongoing classes and seeing people develop and getting great results as they become more confident!
 See their work on our Gold Coast Studio Facebook Page

-This year I've had people from all over Australia, as well as students who flew in from New Zealand, PNG and even from Japan!
+I've had people from all over Australia, as well as students who flew in from New Zealand, PNG and even from Japan!
 I love hearing about how things work in other places!

 Here's a list of some of the things I've done with people over the past 12 months: